loveaffair69/loveaffair/SAFETY.md

 If you are approached to discuss your behaviour please keep an open mind.

 Tips:
- - love yourself.
+ - love yourself!
  - use good consent.
  - make space for others.
+ - express yourself!
+ - stay positive!
+ - respect yourself.
+ - respect others.
+ - express appreciation.
+ - speak up when you feel that someone is exhibiting unwanted behaviour.
+ - back off when you sense something amiss.
  - don't use language which insinuates prejudice in any form.
  - don't be abusive.
- - smile because you're happy.
  - don't give unwanted attention.
  - don't try to convince anyone to have sex with you.
- - respect yourself.
- - respect others.
- - express your appreciation of others.
- - speak up when you feel that someone is exhibiting unwanted behaviour
- - back off when you sense somethings amiss.
- - don't leer .
+ - don't leer.
- - express yourself!
- - stay positive!
+ - smile because you're happy.

 ___________________________